astronomer/docs/software_versioned_docs/version-0.29/manage-platform-users.md

 - Workspace Level (Viewer, Editor, Admin)
 - System Level (Viewer, Editor, Admin)

 Workspace roles apply to all Deployments within a single Workspace, while system roles apply to all Workspaces across a single cluster.
-For a detailed breakdown of the 3 Workspace-level roles on Astronomer (Viewer, Editor and Admin), read [Manage user permissions on an Astronomer Workspace](workspace-permissions.md).
+For a detailed breakdown of the three Workspace-level roles on Astronomer Software (Viewer, Editor and Admin), see [Manage user permissions on an Astronomer Workspace](workspace-permissions.md).

 ## Customize user role permissions